MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/using-the-output-of-power-platform-dataflows.md

 ![Get Data from Power BI Desktop](media/GetDatafromDataflow.png)

 When you get data from a dataflow, the data will be imported into the Power BI dataset.
-The data then needs to be refreshed, which requires a scheduled refresh process on the Power BI dataset in the service.
+The data then must be refreshed, which requires a scheduled refresh process on the Power BI dataset in the service.

 ### DirectQuery from dataflows